Police investigate ‘plane suicide’ of student Alana Cutland in Madagascar

-Ms Cutland eventually fell to her death after a tense struggle to free herself.
+Ms Cutland eventually plummeted to her death after a tense struggle to free herself.

-"The Cessna C168 aircraft was taking off from Anjajavy with three people aboard, including (passenger Ruth) Johnson, Alana and the pilot," local police chief Sinola Nomenjahary told The Sun.
+Local police chief Sinola Nomenjahary told The Sun: "The Cessna C168 aircraft was taking off from Anjajavy with three people aboard, including (passenger Ruth) Johnson, Alana and the pilot.

 "After 10 minutes of flight, Alana undid her seatbelt and unlocked the right door of the plane and tried to get out.